archanaraj-m/k8s/teamstasks/may16.md

 # 4. Redis cache
 * [Referhere](https://bitnami.com/stack/redis/helm)
 * For installation redis cache helm command is``helm install my-release oci://registry-1.docker.io/bitnamicharts/redis``
-* kostomize is better then helmchart because in kostomize we can use reusable files
+* kostomize is better then helmchart because in kostomize we can use reusable files.